csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

       - has an equivalence with the Functional ANOVA decomposition
 - Automatic Interaction Detection (AID) - detects interactions by subdividing data into disjoint exhaustive subsets to model an outcome based on categorical features
 - Shapley Taylor Interaction Index (STI) (Dhamdhere et al., 2019) - extends shap to all interactions
+- Faith-Shap: The Faithful Shapley Shapley Interaction Index ([tsai, yeh, & ravikumar, 2019](https://arxiv.org/abs/2203.00870#:~:text=Shapley%20values%2C%20which%20were%20originally,black%2Dbox%20machine%20learning%20models.))
+  - SHAP axioms for interactions no longer specify a unique interaction index
+  - here, adopt the viewpoint of Shapley values as coefficients of the most faithful linear approximation to the pseudo-Boolean coalition game value function

 - gradient-based methods (originally Friedman and Popescu, 2008 then later used with many models such as logit)
   - test if partial derivatives for some subset (e.g. $x_1, ..., x_p$) are nonzero $$\mathbb{E}_{\mathbf{x}}\left[\frac{\partial^p f(\mathbf{x})}{\partial x_{i_{1}} \partial x_{i_{2}} \ldots \partial x_{i_p}}\right]^{2}>0$$
   - doesn't work well for piecewise functions (e.g. Relu) and computationally expensive